MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 Once the replication is complete, the VMs are protected.
 We do recommend that you configure failover settings and run a test failover when you set up Azure Site Recovery.

-To prepare for fail over to an Azure VM, complete the following steps:
+To prepare for failover to an Azure VM, complete the following steps:

 1. If you didn't specify the network configuration for the replicated VM, you can complete that configuration now.
     1. First, make sure that an Azure network is set up to test failover as per the instructions in [Create a network for test failover](/azure/site-recovery/tutorial-dr-drill-azure#create-a-network-for-test-failover).